th-koeln-intia/ip-sprachassistent-team3/docs/instructions.md

 docker-compose up -d # starts the container
 ```

-If you get this output, you have been successful in setting up Rasa.
+If you get this output, you have been successful in setting up Rasa. <!-- If it tells you it is done with creating rasa, you have been successful -->

 ## Configuring Rhasspy